openwebf/samples/README.md

 # samples
-A collection of Krakens examples and demos.
+A collection of WebF examples and demos.